ManojPatidar1207/emotecare-frontend-assessment/README.md

 - Basic Accessibility (WCAG AA)

+- Responsive for both mobile and desktop devices

 - Unit Tests for some components and utils

 - React Query used for mock JSON fetching

+- Show toast on event creation